MarginResearch/WebRCE/README.md

 Build the app with debug symbols for deployment in Xcode's Simulator to follow along with injecting and triggering the vulnerabilities in Part 1 of the blog.
-Set the `DEPOT_TOOLS` environment variable as outined above and run `make build-ios-debug`.
+Set the `DEPOT_TOOLS` environment variable as outlined above and run `make build-ios-debug`.
 This will fetch Signal-iOS, download dependencies, patch WebRTC, and recompile Signal-iOS with the injected vulnerabilities.
 Load the resulting `Signal-iOS-debug` project in Xcode and boot the app in a Simulator